revoke_api_token

 From the tool's definition Tool name and description explicitly state 'Revoke/delete an API token' — this is an irreversible deletion of authentication credentials.

-PolicyLayer is an MCP gateway — it sits between your AI agents and cPanel MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for revoke_api_token:
+PolicyLayer is an MCP gateway: it sits between your AI agents and cPanel MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For revoke_api_token, this is the rule to start with:

-revoke_api_token disappears from the agent's tool list entirely, and any attempt to call it is denied.
+revoke_api_token is removed from the agent's tool list entirely, so the agent never calls it.
 The rest of the server keeps working.

 Questions about revoke_api_token